-We have also changed our outlook for the Danish banking system to negative from stable.
+Our outlook for the Danish banking system is negative.
 We expect the coronavirus outbreak to weigh on Denmark's economy, leading to an uptick in problem loans from a low base, and to exacerbate pressure on banking sector profitability.

 Detailed credit considerations